We've been testing the Robens Volcano tent stove, which has been great for keeping the tent warm and cooking.

 I do recommend you try fitting the stove at home first.

-I had to use a file on the heat guard to get rid of some solder joints that stopped it fitting correctly, and you may need a step ladder too until you are familiar with fitting the stove pipe on your tent.
+I had to use a file on the heat guard to get rid of some solder joints that stopped it from fitting correctly, and you may need a step ladder until you are familiar with fitting the stovepipe on your tent.

 Placing the stove in your tent

-The position of the stove is going to be determined by where the opening for a stove pipe is in your tent.
-Other than that, you’ll want to place the stove away from combustible material (including the sides of the tent), but also where it’s not going to be an obstacle… You don’t want anyone falling onto a hot stove.
+The stove's position will be determined by where the opening for a stovepipe is in your tent.
+Besides that, you’ll want to place the stove away from combustible material (including the sides of the tent) and where it won’t be an obstacle… You don’t want anyone falling onto a hot stove.

-The instructions for the Robens tent said that the groundsheet must be rolled back so that the stove is placed on the ground.
+The instructions for the Robens tent said that the groundsheet must be rolled back to place the stove on the ground.
 This is what we did when first testing the stove.

-However, the instructions on the Robens Volcano stove said either roll the groundsheet back or place on a fire retardant mat (like a heat blanket).
+However, the Robens Volcano stove instructions said either roll the groundsheet back or place it on a fire retardant mat (like a heat blanket).

 With 5 of us in the Robens tent, plus gear, the thought of rolling back the groundsheet wasn’t going to be practical, so I bought a large flame retardant mat and a fire blanket.